-The Federal Perkins Loan is a low-interest (5%) need based loan available to both undergraduate and graduate students.
+The Federal Perkins Loan is a low-interest (5%) need based loan available to both undergraduate and law students.
 It is subject to availability and your financial need.
 Awards are packaged by the Financial Aid Office and then administered through the Student Loan Office.
 This means that American University is your lender for the Perkins Loan.

 If there is a lapse in enrollment greater than nine months or a student has graduated and will not continue their academic program the following semester, a borrower is considered to have “separated” from the university and must complete an exit interview.
 The exit interview is a Federal requirement and failure to do so will result in a “restriction/stop” being placed on a student’s account and will prevent obtaining a transcript or diploma.
 Please note that this requirement is separate from the exit interview that is online for your Direct Loans.
 For the Perkins loan exit interview process, you must contact the Student Loan Office.

 Once a student leaves school, drops below half time status or graduates you have a grace period of nine months before you have to start paying back your Perkins Loan.
 The billing service used to send bills and correspondence is Campus Partners.
 They process payments, deferment forms and payment inquiries.
 Their website www.mycampusloan.com offers web based access to your Perkins Loan information as well as the tools to manage the loan online.
 Borrowers can use this site to view their current and past payment information, receive electronic billing notices, make a payment through a wide variety of payment methods, obtain important news and other information, and download needed forms.

 Once in repayment, Perkins Loans are eligible for deferment, forbearance and cancelation.
 Perkins Loans that go into default are eligible for acceleration (entire balance becomes due at once), fees, collection costs, wage garnishment and assignment to the Department of Education.